 “I would describe this course as a pathway to leadership.
 Using the knowledge I have gained has given me the confidence, desire and the ability to lead where I had not led before.
 I want to lead educational reform in my community.
 I can be a leader to teachers so that they can provide an outstanding character education to their students.
 I believe these students will experience authentic learning so that they can become active members in the community.”

 The University of San Diego’s Division of Professional and Continuing Education is accredited by the Western Association of Schools and Colleges – Senior College and University Commission (WSCUC).

 Frequently Asked Questions (FAQs)

-A: Our online courses offer the same high-quality content and expert instruction as the courses held on-campus at the University of San Diego.
-Instructors facilitate courses through engaging multimedia presentations and provide prompt feedback to questions within a 24-48 hour timeframe.
-This online format allows students to interact with classmates worldwide and replicate in-classroom interactions through weekly discussion forums, chats and email communication.
+Our online courses offer the same high-quality content and expert instruction as the courses held on-campus at the University of San Diego.
+Instructors facilitate courses through engaging multimedia presentations and provide prompt feedback to questions within a 24-48 hour time frame.
+The online self-paced format allows students to submit course assignments and receive quality feedback from the instructor.
 See more information about online learning through the University of San Diego.